tstriker/gridsome-transformer-textile/README.md

 # The .textile files

 Your textile files should have `.textile` extension.
-To be able to have metadata and the textile content in the same file, the transformer expects the file to consist of two parts.

-1. `[props]` part is authored in [YAML](https://docs.ansible.com/ansible/latest/reference_appendices/YAMLSyntax.html)
-1. The `[body]` section should contain your actual content in [textile](https://textile-lang.com/)
+Use frontmatter syntax to specify metadata in YAML format.

 Here's what it looks like:

 ```
-[props]
+---
 title: Title of the page etc
 tags:
   - one tag
   - two tag

-[body]
+---

 Textile content goes in the [body] section.
 "linkage":https://github.com/tstriker/gridsome-transformer-textile/ and so on.

 - list